leeandher/static-museum/v2/src/pages/projects/now-thats-delicious.md

   - mvc
   - ssr
 date: 2018-11-11T03:59:55.643Z
 ---
-**EOL:** Just FYI, this project isn't being maintained anymore, so certain AWS S3 functionality (like image upload) is probably busted.
-The app can still be visited/explored but may not work as intended!

----

 Hey there, and welcome to the repository for _Now That's Delicious!_ This project is a single page application I developed in an attempt to learn how to use JavaScript to create the backend of a site!
 It takes advantage of **Node**, **Express**, and **MongoDB**, and definitely keeps true to traditional **MVC** design principals.